So you want to know how to play pickleball...

 Often described as a cross between tennis, ping pong, and badminton, pickleball is played on a 44 by 20 foot court separated by a net that stands 34 inches high at the center and 36 inches at the posts.

-Each side of the court has a left and right service area and a 7 foot “no volley zone” commonly referred to as “the kitchen”.
+Each side of the court has a left and right service area and a 7 foot “no volley zone” commonly referred to as “the kitchen” (This is a section of the court that is closest to the net ).
 Players use short paddles and a wiffle-type ball.

 Pickleball is played either as doubles or singles; though doubles is most common, and most games are played to 11, win by 2.

 The rules are simple.
 The serve, which is hit diagonally crosscourt, must be made underhand and contact with the ball must be below the server’s waist.
 Unlike tennis, only one serve attempt is allowed, except in the event of a “let” where the ball touches the net but still lands in bounds.